LuanSFMarques/basic_statistics_with_python/README.md

 ```

-This new function called "random.normal()" will create what we call a "bell curve" with random values.
-The meaning of this type of array will be explaned in a future section.
-Just know that the histogram of these numbers will form what it looks like a "bell".
-We passed 50.000 in the argument "size" to create an array with 50.000 numbers, simple as that.
+This new function, "random.normal()", generates what we call a "bell curve" with random values.
+The significance of this type of array will be explained in a future section.
+For now, just know that the histogram of these numbers will form a bell shape.
+We specify size=50000 to generate an array containing 50,000 numbers... simple as that.

-*Note: The intention here is to focus on the graph making and interpretation in central tendency.
-The meaning of the "array 3" function is part of another section!*
+*Note: The focus here is on creating and interpreting graphs for central tendency.
+The meaning of the "array3" function will be discussed in another section!*

-After this, we already can create our graph!
+Now, let’s generate our graph!

 ```python
 plt.hist(array3, bins=200)